bright/new-www/content/blog/point-of-sale-software-development-2024-guide-for-pos-system-vendors.md

 * **Order Sync with Marketplaces**: Orders from delivery platforms are available on a single POS device.
 * **Caller ID**: Recognize regular customers during phone ordering.

-## Developing a POS: cloud POS or On-premise POS
+## POS software development: cloud POS or on-premise POS

 Cloud POS and on-premise POS systems differ in their infrastructure and setup. **A cloud POS operates through the internet, offering flexibility, remote access, and automatic updates**.
 It's easier to scale but **requires a reliable internet connection which can be an issue in restaurant or hotel environments**.